-Tank showers (we strongly recommend organising a service via Hughes):
+Tank Showers (we strongly recommend organising a service via Hughes):

-- Tank showers should be internally disinfected to combat legionella and other bacteria growth. - Isolate the water supply.
-Remove the shower rose and filter and place in a container of 50 PPM dissolved free chlorine for 1 hour. - Remove the lid from the tank, clean and refill.
-A chlorine release agent should be added to the water to gain 50 PPM of free chlorine for 1 hour. - Operate the eye bath to hold the chlorinated water in the feed line.
-After being left for one hour, empty the system is and flush with clean water before refilling.
-Replace the rose and filter.
+Tank showers should be internally disinfected to combat legionella and other bacteria growth.

+- The water supply is isolated, the shower rose and filter is removed and placed in a container of 50 PPM dissolved Free Chlorine for 1 hour. - The lid is removed and the tank is cleaned then refilled with clean water.
+Chlorine release agent is added to the water to gain 50 PPM of Free Chlorine for 1 hour. - The eye bath is operated to hold chlorinated water in the feed line.
+After being left for one hour, the system is emptied and flushed with clean water before being refilled.
+The rose and filter are replaced.